stipple-effect/docs/scripting.md

 [`< Overview`](./README.md)

-*Stipple Effect* lets users write scripts for a range of applications.
+*Stipple Effect* lets users write scripts for a wide range of potential uses and applications.
 A **script** is a short series of instructions for the program to execute.

 ## DeltaScript

-*Stipple Effect* scripts are written in a scripting language called [*DeltaScript*](https://github.com/jbunke/deltascript), which was designed by the developer of the program. *DeltaScript* is described as a **lightweight scripting language skeleton**.
-This means that the *DeltaScript* base language is easy to learn, with only essential functions in its standard library. <!-- TODO - standard library link -->
+*Stipple Effect* scripts are written in a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) called [*DeltaScript*](https://github.com/jbunke/deltascript), which was also designed by the developer of the program. *DeltaScript* is described as a **lightweight scripting language skeleton**.
+This means that the *DeltaScript* base language is easy to learn, with only essential functions in its standard library, and that it is intended to serve as a foundation and be extended upon. <!-- TODO - standard library link -->

 The language was also designed to be **powerful**, **expressive**, and **concise**.
 The syntax is concise and devoid of [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code), and has many shorthands to make scripts shorter without sacrificing readability.
 It should also be familiar to users with prior programming experience, as the **syntax is similar to other [C-family languages](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages) like C++, Java, JavaScript, and Go**.